-It is believed that 10% of the UK population are affected by the skin condition known as Rosacea.
+It is estimated that 10% of the UK population are affected by the skin condition known as Rosacea.
 It is characterised by flushes of red, rashes, spots and inflammation across areas on the face.

 Through our private and confidential free consultation service, you can now buy rosacea treatment without a prescription.
 One of our qualified prescribers will review your consultation, and then all approved orders will be dispatched using a 24-hour courier in plain, unbranded, discreet packaging for your confidentiality.